Inflectra/rapise-documentation/docs/Guide/global_variables.md

 ## Purpose

 **Global variables** are variables that can be accessed anywhere in the script.

-There are restrictions (specific to Rapise) as to where they may be placed in the test script.
-These restrictions do not apply to any additional script files you write and then call from your test script.

-Global variable may declared one or more times.
-For example, you may declare it in [RVL](../RVL/Variables.md#global-variables) and in *JavaScript* to share the value.
+A global variable may be declared one or more times.
+For example, you may declare it in [RVL](../RVL/Variables.md#global-variables) and in *JavaScript* to share the same value.

-You should not place variables in the `Main.js`.
-Use RVL Sheet, `User.js` or any other `Common` file for that.
+Usually, global variables are defined in the [RVL Sheet](/RVL/Sheets.md), `Common.js`, or in one of the `User.js` files.

 ## Usage